evncosta/100-Days-of-Code/Day 15/README.md

 A comprehensive coffee machine simulator that handles drink orders, payment processing, and resource management.
 This project was completed as part of **Day 15** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 15: Local Development Environment Setup & the Coffee Machine** in the 100 Days of Code curriculum.
+It marks the transition to intermediate-level projects and local development.

 ## 🎯 Project Overview

 The Coffee Machine program features: